Guide

 Get tips to improve these ratios in our guide How to increase profit.

-The net profit margin shows what percentage of revenue is left after paying all expenses.
-It’s the portion of sales that you get to keep in the business.
-That money can be paid to owners or reinvested in growth.
+Net profit margin shows what percentage of revenue remains after paying all expenses.
+This is the portion of sales you actually keep in your business.
+You can pay this money to owners or reinvest it in growth.

 Why it matters

 A higher net profit margin means you’re efficient at turning sales into profits.
-Higher net margins make you less reliant on big sales figures, which can be handy for small businesses that don’t have the size to work at scale.
+Higher net margins make you less reliant on very high sales volumes, which helps smaller businesses that cannot rely on selling in bulk.

 Formula for calculating net profit margin ratio